The Stepford Wives Ira Levin

 Ira Levin completed work on The Stepford Wives in February 1972, and dedicated the novel to his sister, Eleanor (Ellie) Busman, and her husband Joe.
 This edition is dedicated to the memory of Eleanor (Ellie) Busman (1925-2021).

 The edition includes an introduction written by Peter Straub in 2002.
 We were saddened to hear of the recent passing of Peter Straub and our thoughts are with his family.

-The editions are printed letterpress on a Heidelberg Cylinder, with two colors on the title, introduction and chapter pages.
-Chapters openings include a halftone image which is printed letterpress with the text.
+The text pages are set in digital Monotype Bell, and the editions are printed letterpress on a Heidelberg Cylinder by Joel Benson in Vallejo, California.
+The text is printed with two colors on the title, introduction and chapter pages, and chapter openings include a halftone image which is printed letterpress with the text.

 The Stepford Wives Art Show

 To coincide with the announcement of the Suntup Editions publication of The Stepford Wives, Roq la Rue will host the “Stepford” show which marks Laurie Lee Brom’s third solo show at the venerable Seattle art gallery.